hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.13.4 =
+* Added support for hCaptcha in Elementor Popup.

 = 1.13.3 =
 * Tested with WodPress 5.9 and WooCommerce 6.0.
 * Added support for WP Fluent Forms.